cdisc-org/cdisc-rules-engine/README.md

 ### **Installing dependencies**

-These steps should be run before running any tests or core commands using the non compiled version.
+These steps should be run before running any tests or core commands using the non-compiled version.

+- **Option 1: Using `pyenv` (Recommended)**

+  This approach is ideal for managing multiple projects that require different Python versions.

+  1. **Install the required Python version:**

+     ```bash
+     pyenv install 3.12.5
+     ```

+  2. **Create and activate a virtual environment for this project:**
+     ```bash
+     pyenv virtualenv 3.12.5 venv_cdisc
+     pyenv local venv_cdisc
+     ```
+     This will create a new virtual environment named `venv_cdisc` based on Python 3.12.5 and automatically activate it for this project directory.

+- **Option 2: Using standard `venv`**

+  This approach works if you have Python 3.12 as your default system version or if you prefer to manage virtual environments manually.

-- Create a virtual environment:
+  1. **Create a virtual environment:**
      `python -m venv <virtual_environment_name>`

      NOTE: if you have multiple versions of python on your machine, you can call python 3.12 for the virtual environment's creation instead of the above command:
      `python3.12 -m venv <virtual_environment_name>`

+  2. **Activate the virtual environment:**
+     `source ./<virtual_environment_name>/bin/activate` -- on Linux/Mac
+     `.\<virtual_environment_name>\Scripts\Activate` -- on Windows

-- Duplicate the two .env files at these directories and copy over the contents of the .env.example files:
+- Create the required `.env` files by duplicating the example files:
   `./.env.example`
   `./environment/local/.env.example`
+- In ./environment/local/.env, update the POSTGRES_DATA_DIR variable to point to the location where you want your Postgres database files to be stored.

 - Ensure you have the docker desktop app running and then run these commands to set-up docker for this environment:
   `cd ./environment/local`
-  `docker-compose up`
+  `docker-compose up -d`

-- Activate the virtual environment:

-`./<virtual_environment_name>/bin/activate` -- on linux/mac </br>
-`.\<virtual_environment_name>\Scripts\Activate` -- on windows

 - Install the requirements.